learn-co-curriculum/dsc-gradient-descent-review/README.md

     1. pick a starting point
     2. pick a step size $\alpha$ (alpha)
     3. choose a maximum number of iterations; the algorithm will terminate after this many iterations if a minimum has yet to be found
     4. (optionally) define a precision parameter; similar to the maximum number of iterations, this will terminate the algorithm early.
 For example, one might define a precision parameter of 0.00001, in which case if the change in the loss function were less then 0.00001, the algorithm would terminate.
-The idea is that we are very close to the bottom and further iterations would make a negligable difference.
+The idea is that we are very close to the bottom and further iterations would make a negligible difference.
 2. Calculate the gradient at the current point (initially, the starting point)
 3. Take a step (of size alpha) in the direction of the gradient
 4. Repeat steps 2 and 3 until the maximum number of iterations is met, or the difference between two points is less then your precision parameter